Kianoush-Azarnia/DevOpsTraining2025/lvl1.5_Kuber_Basics/doc2_Kuber_Objects_in_depth.md

     - and others ...
   * Each controller watches
     - resources in the API
-    - computes diffs between desired & actual
+    - computes `diff`s between desired & actual
     - executes actions by talking to API server
     - this leads to kubelet actions via watch events

 * **kube-scheduler**

+  * Runs scheduling algorithm:
+    - filters nodes
+    - scores them
+    - picks a node
-  * Runs scheduling algorithm: filters nodes, scores them, picks a node, updates Pod spec with `.spec.nodeName`.
+    - updates Pod spec with `.spec.nodeName`.
   * Also runs as a process, communicates via the API.

 * **cloud-controller-manager**